 - Vanilla extract – for enhanced flavor

-While your pumpkin roll is chilling out, make the easy frosting by combining room temperature cream cheese, butter, and vanilla in a mixing bowl and using a hand mixer, or add it to the bowl of a stand mixer, and beat until well combined.
+- While your pumpkin roll is chilling out, make the cream cheese frosting by combining room temperature cream cheese, butter, and vanilla in a mixing bowl and using a hand mixer, or add it to the bowl of a stand mixer, and beat until well combined.

-Make sure to sift your confectioners’ sugar beforehand so that your frosting isn’t lumpy.
+- Add the confectioners’ sugar and beat to combine.
+(Make sure to sift your confectioners’ sugar beforehand so that your frosting isn’t lumpy.)

 Although you rolled up the pumpkin roll already with before chilling it, this time you’re going to remove the cooled cake and carefully unroll it.